 This course emphasizes the molecular organization of the cell and the structure and shape of macromolecules.
 Cellular organelles are studied with reference to energy metabolism.
 Basic genetic mechanisms, gene regulation and expression and cell signaling are covered.
 Three hours of lecture per week.
-Prerequisite: BIO 101 or BIO 102 or CHEM 304.
+Prerequisites: BIOL 102 and CHEM 304.
 Fall or Spring